olubusolami/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : script that delete the directory /tmp/my_first_directory
 10-back : script changes that the working directory to the previous one 11-lists : script that list all files including ones with names beginning with a period character which are normally hidden in the current directory and the parent of the working directory and the /boot directory in long format
+12-file_type : script to that prints the type of the file named iamafile